mkopylec/charon-spring-boot-starter/README.md

 charon.metrics.reporting-interval-in-seconds: <interval_in_seconds>
 ```

-Custom metrics reporter can be created by creating a Spring bean of `ScheduledReporter`:
+Custom metrics reporter can be created by creating a Spring bean of type `ScheduledReporter`:

 ```java
 @Component